pantheon-systems/documentation/source/content/shibboleth-sso.md

 ### Drupal (Latest)

-The latest version of Drupal includes Symfony 6.
+Drupal 10 includes Symfony 6.
 The SimpleSAMLphp library is not currently compatible with Symfony 6 unless you use the dev-master branch.
 There is a new `simplesamlphp_auth branch (4.x)` that you can use if you require a compatibility workaround.
 Note that this workaround requires you to use dev versions at your own risk.

 You must require the Drupal module like this: